samcheah05/AutomativeFileSorter/README.md

-AutomativeFileSorter (AFS) is a file sorting application using python, tkinter, and sentence transformer to classify files and sort them effifectively.
+AutomativeFileSorter (AFS) is a file sorting application using python, tkinter, and sentence transformer to classify files and sort them effectively.